ericwq/examples/tableflip/design.md

 `syscall.Conn` interface can provide access to the underlying file descriptor or handle.
 Here it provide access to system `fd`.

-### Child process part 3
+### Child process part 3 - red

-The application must call `Upgrader.Ready()` to notify `Upgrader.run()` goroutine that the child process is ready.
-It also sends the ready message to the parent process.
+The application must call `Upgrader.Ready()` to notify `Upgrader.run()` goroutine that the child process is ready. `Upgrader.Ready()` also sends the ready message to the parent process.
 As show in the following diagram.

 ![tableflip.002.png](images/tableflip.002.png)